Shelter Medicine Resident Dr. Katherine Polak reports from her externship in Hong Kong.

 There are currently over 450 active registered caretakers in Hong Kong and the surrounding islands.

-All cats that graduate the program are ear-tipped and microchipped which allows the SPCA to track colony location and the caregiver who looks after a particular cat.
+All cats that graduate the program are ear-tipped and microchipped which allows the SPCA to track the groups of cats and the caregiver who looks after a particular cat.
 Microchipping is a key component of the program as the microchip is a ticket out of the government-run shelters should a CCCP-graduate enter one, as these facilities don’t always employ such a liberal catch and return policy.

 Yesterday I had the pleasure of traveling with SPCA welfare technicians to Cheung Chau, a small island 10 kilometers southwest of Kong Kong.
 This island, also known for its annual lucky bun festival, is home to many cat caretakers in addition to animal hoarders.
 There, we walked the entire island in the sweltering heat and humidity, to track down the home of a suspected hoarder who has been the subject of many complaints in the community.